1

 cyclical expansion and contraction |

-The whole universe steadily expands and contracts (yet does not
+The whole universe steadily expands and contracts (yet

 undergoes cyclic oscillations between periods of compression and